michal-h21/make4ht/README.md

     by `tex4ht`, this filter translate these underscores to `<hr>` elements entites

-:    convert prohibited named entities to numeric entities (currently, only `&nbsp;`, asi it causes validation errors, and `tex4ht` is producing it sometimes
+:    convert prohibited named entities to numeric entities (currently, only `&nbsp;`, as it causes validation errors, and `tex4ht` is producing it sometimes

 Function `filter` accepts also function arguments, in this case this function